stevenroose/dart-websockets/README.md

 ### For creating libraries

 Because, currently, VM users and browser users use different classes (this will change in the future), platform- independent libraries cannot create WebSocket instances themselves.
-That's why we provided the [:WebSocketConnector:] typedef that libraries can use to create WebSockets.
+That's why we provided the `WebSocketConnector` typedef that libraries can use to create WebSockets.

 This is how an API-wrapper that consumes a WebSocket can be defined and used: